 Financial Assets Non-Current

-Invest ments De btors
+L Investn nents Debtors

-31 March 2020 31 March 2019 31 March 2020 31 March 2019
+- 31 March 2020 31 March 2019 31 March 2020 31 March 2019

 £000 £000 £000 £000

 Fair value through profit or loss - - - -

 Amortised Cost 23,045 15,825 6,078 5,981

 Fair value through other comprehensive income - designated equity instruments - - - -

 Fair value through other comprehensive income - other - - - -

 Total Financial Assets 23,045 15,825 6,078 5,981

 Non-financial assets 426,011 408,687 26,694 24,004

 Total 449,056 424,512 32,772 29,985

 Note 44b provides a more detailed breakdown of the Council's financial assets.
 The table shows the carrying amount of the financial assets.
 This is the value of the financial assets in the Balance Sheet based on amortised cost.
-The fair value is also provided; this is a more current value which would be the price to sell the financial assets on 31 March 2020.
-This was calculated by Link Asset Services.
-The valuation was based on a comparison of the deposits with a comparable investment with the same/similar lender.
+The fair value is also provided, this is a more current value which would be the price to sell the financial assets on 31 March 2020.
 The financial assets are split between investments and debtors.
 The fair value of the Council investments is only £11k different to the Balance Sheet value.
 The investments are the cash deposits in UK banks and a minor amount in cash.
 The other cash and cash equivalents relate to the amounts held for operational banking and payment of day-to-day costs.
 The Council also lent £6m in short-term loans to other local authorities.
 The amounts held as cash and cash equivalents in UK bank deposit accounts are surplus to the day-to-day needs but which will be required in the future.
 These earn interest for the period invested.
-The other category of financial assets is debtors.
+The other category of financial assets are debtors.
 These relate to organisations or individuals who owe the Council money.
 The most significant are trade debtors and other debtors which relate to amounts due for services received.
-Employee loans are also shown; these are soft loans which mainly relate to car loans for members of staff who travel more extensively on Council business.
+Employee loans are also shown, these are soft loans which mainly relate to car loans for members of staff who travel more extensively on Council business.
 The loans were provided at lower than market value rate due to the need for work-related travel.
 Debtors exclude transactions with government departments, and income and payments arising from taxation, including Council Tax and business rates.